 What does w-key mean in Fortnite: Battle Royale?

 W-key or w-keying is a Fortnite term commonly used only on PC Fortnite or PC first person shooter games in general.
 Of course, the w key is used to move forward in almost every first person PC game.
 Thus, when a player says they are “w-keying” that means they are aggressively pushing forward until the enemy is eliminated or they are eliminated.
 The phrase is similar to full send or playing aggro.

 10. Bush Campers

-While to the seasoned player this sounds too obvious to be on this list, beginners might not be so sure.
+While to the seasoned player this may sound too obvious to be on this list, beginners might not be so sure.
 That’s why it’s on the list of essential phrases in Fortnite!

 Bush campers or bush camping refers to players who take cover and crouch within a bush.
 While the bush provides no defense whatsoever, it does provide camouflage and it’s quite difficult to notice players crouching in a bush from even a medium distance.